 45 minutes later, I was ready for the next course, grilled asparagus with frisee salad and cherry tomatoes.

 Finally, it was time for the main, for which I chose the Pan Fried Beef Fillet..

 The main came with seasonal roast vegetables & parmesan polenta.
 This was simply divine, one of the best cuts of meat I’ve had on a plane!

 At this point, I was already quite full.
 But I was determined not to skip any of the courses.
 After a 15 minute breather, it was time to tackle the dessert..

 Fortunately, as you would expect from a good mousse, it was light.
 Yet hitting the spot with any sweat cravings!

 Last but not least, it was time for the cheese course..

 I don’t normally go out of my way to eat walnuts, but surprisingly it was a good combo with the cheeses and dried apricots.
 I would have preferred a sweet pickle served alongside the plate though.
-However, knowing I would only be having a couple of bites, I did not request it.

 I finished off the meal with a decaf coffee, served with fine pralines.